 Landing fees or tour fees apply to visit Sydney Harbour islands.
 All public visitors to Shark, Clark or Rodd Island, need to pay a $7 per person landing fee.
 To arrange, please contact 1300 072 757 (13000 PARKS).
 Annual NSW Parks Passes do not cover landing fees.Buy annual pass.

 Info for teachers

-Everything you need to know about Tour de Forts Middle Head.
+All the practical information you need to know about Tour de Forts - Middle Head.

 Getting there and parking

 Get driving directions

 Middle Head is in the Middle Head precinct of Sydney Harbour National Park.
 To get there: